SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - So "sudo yum list | grep pip"
 - "sudo yum install python3.11-pip.noarch -y" (Select from the above list)
 - Now install "pip3.11 install boto3 botocore"
-- "ansible-inventory -i web.aws_ec2.yaml --list" now it will fetch the instances with name of "web"
+- "ansible-inventory -i web.aws_ec2.yaml --list" now it will fetch the instances with name "web"
-- Ansible fetched the web-instance right ? now if you want to connect to this web instance use this command "ansible aws_ec2 -i web.aws_ec2.yaml -e ansible_user=centos -e ansible_password=DevOps321 -m ping" then web instance will give us replay "pong"
+- Ansible fetched the web-instance right ? now if you want to connect to this web instance.
+  "ansible aws_ec2 -i web.aws_ec2.yaml -e ansible_user=centos -e ansible_password=DevOps321 -m ping" then web
+  instance will give us replay "pong"
-- What is Plug and Play ? if your ansible-server wants to connect to the external systems like aws,azure,gcp or alibaba etc. Then we need to add some plug (of aws,azure,gcp or alibaba), thats what we call plug, similarly if ansible have aws plugin to connect aws ec2, then we can fetch IP_addresses.
+- What is Plug and Play ? if your ansible-server wants to connect to the external systems like aws,azure,gcp or alibaba etc. Then we need to add some plug (Of aws,azure,gcp or alibaba), thats what we call plug, similarly if ansible have aws plugin to connect aws ec2, then we can fetch IP_addresses.
 That is nothing but "AWS Dynamic inventory plugin"
-- We use ansible.cfg to minimize the commands (or) arguments to the script in server.
+- We use ansible.cfg file to minimize the commands (or) arguments to the script in server.
 - Use "ansible-vault encrypt group_vars/<some_name>.yaml" if already has existing vault.
 - If you want to edit the existing vault ---> "ansible-vault edit web.yaml"
 - If you want to know wether it is encrypted or not ? then "cat group_vars/<some_name>.yaml"